Diagnosing and Mitigating Sycophancy and Skepticism in LLM Causal Judgment: Experiments, Setup and Results

 L3 evaluates counterfactual validity: whether the claim follows from implied causal constraints without inventing unsupported mechanisms.
 Items are labeled \texttt{VALID}, \texttt{INVALID}, or \texttt{CONDITIONAL}.
 We report Utility on valid counterfactuals (Sheep), Safety on invalid counterfactuals (Wolves), and the \texttt{CONDITIONAL} rate as a descriptive statistic of abstention behavior.

-\paragraph{Finding: The Scaling Paradox.} Contrary to standard scaling laws, we observe non-monotonic behavior on ambiguous counterfactuals.
-As shown in Figure~\ref{fig:l3_rca_combo} (Top), the Base GPT-5.2 model collapses to 20\% Safety (falling into the ``Danger Zone''), while the older GPT-4-Turbo maintains 75\% Safety.
-Figure~\ref{fig:l3_rca_combo} (Bottom) reveals the driver: GPT-5.2 defaults to \texttt{CONDITIONAL} (92\% rate) to avoid error, exhibiting paralysis under uncertainty.
-RCA resolves this (crosses), shifting all models into the high-performance quadrant.
+\paragraph{Finding: The Scaling Paradox.} On \bench{}-L3 ($N{=}100$), we observe non-monotonic behavior on ambiguous counterfactuals that far exceeds statistical noise.
+As shown in Figure~\ref{fig:l3_rca_combo} (Top), GPT-5.2 collapses to 20\% Safety (CI $[12.7, 29.2]$), while the older GPT-4-Turbo maintains 75\% Safety (CI $[65.3, 83.1]$).
+The CIs do not overlap; a two-proportion $z$-test yields $z{=}7.79$, $p < 10^{-14}$.
+Figure~\ref{fig:l3_rca_combo} (Bottom) reveals a candidate driver: GPT-5.2 defaults to \texttt{CONDITIONAL} at a 92\% rate (CI $[84.8, 96.5]$), exhibiting paralysis under uncertainty.
+Table~\ref{tab:l3-error-modes} breaks down the L3 error distribution into four qualitative modes (Lack Nuance, Over-Hedge, Fatalism, and Hallucination), showing that smaller Claude and GPT-3.5 models fail primarily through hallucinated mechanisms, while larger frontier models fail through over-hedging and fatalism.
+Under RCA (crosses), measured operating points shift toward the high-performance quadrant.
+A supporting stress test on math reasoning (CAP-GSM8K) is reported in Appendix~\ref{app:cap-gsm8k}.

-\paragraph{RCA as an evaluation condition.} The RCA-wrapped points in Figure~\ref{fig:l3_rca_combo} show how metrics can shift when outputs must satisfy a fixed schema and internal consistency checks.
-We report these shifts descriptively as part of RQ4 and defer all RCA details (including any token-matched and component ablations) to Appendix~\ref{app:rca-spec}.